opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 Settings*.
 In the category of *Permissions and Management*, there should be the option to select *Permissions for this document library*.
 Within the new page, in the top menu, you need to select the option *Stop Inheriting Permissions*.

+> [!TIP]
-> **Hint**: If you are using OneDrive for Business instead of SharePoint, there will be no site overriding the
+> If you are using OneDrive for Business instead of SharePoint, there will be no site overriding the
 > permissions.
 Therefore, you can skip this step.
 You might still want to remove the previously set permissions, as
 > described in the next section.